ilhan007/ui5con-web-component/docs/1_Getting_Started.md

 - **`src/Token.ts`** - the beahviour of the component (the Token TypeScript class)

 This is the most important file.
 Here we define our component - its behavior, its properties, etc.
-The init script already generated the boilerplate code of a UI5 Web Component.
+The init script already generated the boilerplate code of our first UI5 Web Component.
+The main points are:

 - The Token extends UI5Element - this is the base class for all [UI5 Web Components](https://sap.github.io/ui5-webcomponents/playground/components) available
 - The web component is defined via the `@customElement` decorator.
-For example, the tag name is set to `my-token` and this is how the elment should be used in HTML.
+For example, the tag name is set to `my-token` and this is how the element should be used in HTML.

 ```js
 @customElement({